parkside-it/kube-will-hunt/README.md

 The branch cleaner takes care of your old feature branch CI deployments.

 If a branch was merged into master/main, the cleaner docker image should be run.
-It will fetch the current branches from GitHub and compares them against the branch deployments in your cluster.
+It will fetch the current branches from GitHub and will compare against the branch deployments in your cluster.
 If it finds deployments where the corresponding branch on GitHub is already deleted, it will delete the kubernetes resources belonging to that branch.